2018 Dubai Sevens

 The 2018 Dubai Sevens is the twentieth edition of the Dubai Sevens tournament.
 It was the first tournament within the 2018–19 World Rugby Sevens Series.
-It was held on 30 November–1 December 2018 at The Sevens Stadium in Dubai, United Arab Emirates.
+It was held on 30 November and 1 December 2018 at The Sevens Stadium in Dubai, United Arab Emirates.

 Format

-The sixteen teams are drawn into four pools of four teams each.
-Each team plays every other team in their pool once.
-The top two teams from each pool advance to the Cup bracket where teams compete for the Gold, Silver, and Bronze Medals.
-The bottom two teams from each group go to the Challenge Trophy bracket.
+The sixteen teams were drawn into four pools of four teams each.
+Every team played each of the other three in their pool once.
+The top two teams from each pool advanced to the Cup bracket where teams competed for the gold, silver, and bronze medals.
+The bottom two teams from each group went to the Challenge Trophy bracket.

 Teams

 Fifteen core teams are participating in the tournament along with one invited team, 2018 Africa Men's Sevens winners Zimbabwe: